Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

 <h1>OAuth</h1>

 <p>Demonstrates how to use the OAuth 2.0 protocol for authentication into the ArcGIS platform.
-Once authenticated, the sample displays the user's profile.</p>
+Once authenticated, the sample displays the user's profile information.</p>

 <p><img src="OAuth.png"/></p>